24

-Five Points—which encompasses the micro-’hoods Denverites know as Ballpark, River North (RiNo), and Curtis Park—is one of the most energetic areas of the city.
-This is where locals and visitors alike go to brunch or grab a drink before or after a Colorado Rockies game.
+Five Points, which encompasses the micro-’hoods many Denverites know as Ballpark, River North (RiNo), and Curtis Park, is one of the most energetic areas of the city.
+When out-of-towners ask where they should eat, stay, and play, we almost always send them here—and happily meet them for brunch, a mural walk, or a pint before a Rockies game.

 Neighborhood Rankings